-Welcome to the ACA Rides page.
+Welcome to the Bike Austin rides page.
 IMPORTANT: To assist you in finding a ride that matches your preferences and abilities, please click here for a full description of the difference between Self-Paced and Hosted rides and/or click here for the detailed Hosted Ride categories.

 - Ride will happen as planned